ambra-dipiano/rtasci/README.md

 **Sub-directories:**

+- cfg -> configuration class and configuration files
+- lib -> classes
+- misc -> miscellaneous scripts
+- pipelines -> pipelines with different tools and techniques
-cfg -> configuration class and configuration files lib -> classes misc -> miscellaneous scripts thesis -> version of the pipeline from my thesis project timing -> scripts to compare tools and techniques
+- timing -> scripts to compare tools and techniques

 ### **Calibration database**

 To complete the environment be sure to download and install the correct IRFs (only prod2 comes with ctools installation).
 Public ones can be found here: https://www.cta-observatory.org/science/cta-performance/

 ### **Configuration file**